jdcloudcom/en/documentation/Cloud-Security/Endpoint-Security/FAQ/FAQ.md

 **Q8: Why there is no warning reminder for remote login? **

-A8: You need to configure preferred login location on the console interface.
+A8: You need to conFigure preferred login location on the console interface.

 **Q9: Which revisions are supported by system vulnerability patch **